IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 # Operand Deployment Lifecycle Manager (ODLM)

 The operand is the instance managed by the operator.
 ODLM is used to manage the lifecycle of for a group of operands, compared with operator lifecycle manager, ODLM focus on the management of operands but not operators.

+## What are operands?

+Operator is a method of packaging, deploying and managing a Kubernetes application.
+Operands are the services and applications that Operator manage.

+For example, cert-manager operator deploys a cert-manager deployment, then the cert-manager-operator is an operator and the cert-manager deployment is an operand.

 The ODLM will have four CRDs: